-In the Central Region the 2003 open access sablefish fishery in the North Gulf District was open from July 15 - 17 and harvested 55 mt.
-Although effort declined from 23 to 14 vessels, catch per landing in the fishery almost doubled in 2003.
+In the Central Region the 2004 open access sablefish fishery in the North Gulf District opened for 24 hours beginning noon July 15 and closed 3 PM on July 23.
+Ten vessels harvested 38 mt.
 In the Prince William Sound area, a "shared quota" system was adopted by the Board of Fish and instituted during the 2003 season.
-Season dates were April 7 - May 15 and August 1 - 21.
-The new system allocated half of the GHL equally among all registered participants with the balance of the GHL allocated using the number of registered permit holders within each vessel size class based on historic harvest within each class resulting in the following percentages: Classes A and B (90 and 60 feet maximum length = 18.53%; Class C (50 feet maximum length) vessels = 70.33% and Class D (35 feet maximum length) vessels = 11.14%.
-All sablefish landed in excess of an individual's quota must be sold with the proceeds going to the State of Alaska.
-Skipper interviews and biological sampling were conducted in-season which gathered effort and location information as well as age, length, weight, sex and gonad condition data (contact Charlie Trowbridge).
+Season dates for 2005 were March 15 - May 15 and August 1 - 21.
+The system allocates half of the 110 mt GHL equally among all registered participants with the balance of the GHL allocated between each vessel size class based on historic harvest within each class resulting in the following percentages: Classes A and B (90 and 60 feet maximum length = 18.53%; Class C (50 feet maximum length) vessels = 70.33% and Class D (35 feet maximum length) vessels = 11.14%.
+All sablefish landed in excess of an individual's quota are sold and the proceeds go to the State of Alaska.
+Skipper interviews and biological sampling were conducted in-season which gathered effort and location information as well as age, length, weight, sex and gonad condition data (Contact Charlie Trowbridge).

-Within the Westward region, only the Aleutian Islands have sufficient habitat to support mature sablefish populations of sufficient magnitude to permit commercial fishing.
+Within the Westward Region, only the Aleutian Islands have sufficient habitat to support mature sablefish populations of sufficient magnitude to permit commercial fishing.
 All other sections within the region are closed by regulation to avoid the potential for localized depletion from the small amounts of habitat within the jurisdiction of the state.
 Bycatch from the areas closed to directed fishing is limited to 1%.
-The 2003 Aleutian Island fishery opened on May 15, 2003.
+The 2004 Aleutian Island fishery opened on May 15, 2005.
 Additional requirements for the fishery include registration and logbook requirements.
-The GHL was set at 286 mt for the state managed fishery.
-The preliminary harvest from the 2003 Aleutian Islands sablefish fishery was 124 mt.
-The season remained open until the November 15 closure date.
-This was the first time since the state-waters season began in 1995 that the total quota was not obtained (Contact Barbi Failor-Rounds).
+The GHL was set at 249 mt for the state managed fishery.
+The preliminary harvest from the 2005 Aleutian Islands sablefish fishery was 92 mt.
+The season remained open until the November 15 closure date (Contact Barbi Failor-Rounds).